 When Automatic Configuration and Power Interface (ACPI) BIOS mode is enabled, the operating system is allowed to control the power management features of your computer and the settings for APM BIOS mode are ignored.
 Not all operating systems support ACPI BIOS mode.
+See "Advanced Configuration and Power Interfaces (ACPI)" on page 40 for more information.
 Refer to your operating system documentation to determine if ACPI is supported.